-Although many cases of unintentional weight gain are harmless, the symptoms experienced in conjunction with rapid weight gain may signal a medical emergency.
+Rapid unintentional weight gain may be due to medication side effects.
+Many cases of unintentional weight gain are harmless.
+But some symptoms experienced along with rapid weight gain may signal a medical emergency.

-Between the ages of 45 to 55, women enter a non-fertile stage called menopause.
+Between the ages of 45 and 55, women enter a stage called menopause.
 During a woman’s reproductive years, estrogen — the hormone responsible for menstruation and ovulation — begins to decline.
-Once menopause occurs, estrogen is so low that it isn’t sufficient to induce menstruation.
+Once menopause occurs, estrogen is too low to induce menstruation.

 A decrease in estrogen can cause women in menopause to experience weight gain around the abdominal region and the hips.
 Aside from the hormonal changes of menopause, women diagnosed with polycystic ovarian syndrome (PCOS) may also experience weight gain.

-- Cushing syndrome
+- Cushing’s syndrome

 - increased cortisol (stress hormone) production

-- anti-psychotic medications
+- antipsychotic medications

 - birth control pills